usdot-fhwa-stol/carma-utils/sensorlib/doc/CarlaCDASimAPI.md

-# Sensorlib Library Interface
+# Carla CDA Sim API

-The sensorlib library interface provides programmatic access to the library functionality.
-The primary means of accessing features is through a SensorAPI object, which may be constructed from any piece of information sufficient to establish a Carla connection.
+The Carla CDA Sim API provides programmatic access to the library functionality.
+The primary means of accessing features is through a CarlaCDASimAPI object, which may be constructed from any piece of information sufficient to establish a Carla connection.

 First ensure the following environment variables are set which define the CARLA version being utilized: